 - Stock and mutual fund trading

-Both Vanguard and Fidelity offer low fees and a great array of stocks, mutual funds, and ETFs, so there’s really no going wrong with either.
+But both brokers offer low fees and a great array of stocks, mutual funds, and ETFs.
+So there’s really no going wrong with either choice.

 - M1 Finance Review: Completely Free Automated Investing